After months of hard work the overall winner of the 2006 BT Young Scientist of the Year is announced by Ray D'Arcy at the RDS in Dublin.

 Three students from Synge Street CBS in Dublin won the best group category in the competition.

-An RTÉ News report by Emma O'Kelly broadcast on 13 January 2006.
+An RTÉ News report broadcast on 13 January 2006.
+The reporter is Emma O'Kelly.